Historical reports in Nobl9

 You must have at least one service in Nobl9 to create a new custom report.
 If you don't have any services, the button will be inactive, and building a new report won’t be possible:

-The Report Wizard contains 2 or 3 steps, depending on your chosen report type.
-Step 3 Select Time Range is not shown for the Error Budget Report.
+The Report wizard contains two or three steps, depending on your chosen report type.
+Step 3 Select Time Range is not shown for the Error budget report.
 For this report type, Nobl9 always displays the current time ranges of selected SLOs.
 That's why you can't change it.

 Type in the name of your report in the Report Name field.